leoshad9/email-extraction/README.md

 ## Contributing

-Feel free to fork the repository and submit pull requests if you have suggestions or improvements.
+If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

 ## License